statisticianinstilettos/movie_similarity_flask_api/README.md

 # movie_similarity_flask_api
 Welcome!
 This repo includes code to train a movie similarity recommender model and host it with a flask app.
 The flask app creates an endpoint anyone can use to get movie recommendations, and is currently hosted using Heroku!
+There are two models for movie recommendations, one uses SVD matrix decomposition, the other is a deep learning method described [here](https://towardsdatascience.com/creating-a-hybrid-content-collaborative-movie-recommender-using-deep-learning-cc8b431618af).

 To make a call to the hosted app and get movie recommendations, use this curl request:

 `curl -X GET https://movie-similarity-app.herokuapp.com/ -d "movie_title=Queen of the Damned (2002)" -d "model=matrix factorization"`

 You can specify any movie_title you like, and the app will return the top 20 most similar movies.
+You can specify the model you would like to use as: `matrix factorization` or `neural_network`.

 ## How to clone and run this service locally